 Humans are a daytime species.
 Although we can see at night, our vision is significantly reduced compared to the daytime.
 In the past, starlight provided sufficient levels of illumination for most "pedestrian" activities.
-However our modern fast-paced and mechanized activity requires better visual acuity for driving cars, riding bicycles and for avoiding urban hazards.
+However our modern fast-paced and mechanized activity requires better visual acuity for driving cars, riding bicycles and for highlighting urban hazards.

-The human reaction time to a stimulus is a function of the illumination level12.
+The human reaction time to a stimulus is a function of the illumination level.
 For our photopic vision it is less than 0.2 seconds whereas with our scotopic (night) vision it is about 0.5 seconds, which is sufficient for a walking pace.
-However in the presence of illuminated roadside distractions, actual reaction times are from 1 to 3 seconds13.
-Illumination levels play only a small part in reducing driver reactions but significantly increase the visibility of distractions.
+However in the presence of illuminated roadside distractions, actual reaction times are from 1 to 3 seconds.
+Illumination levels play only a small part in reducing driver reactions but significantly increase the distractions.

 Some level of artificial lighting is required for activities at night.
 But this lighting must be designed to increase visibility.
-Paradoxically, more light can reduce visibility by creating glare, especially for persons over 40 years of age14.
+Paradoxically, more light can reduce visibility by creating glare.
+This is especially true for persons over 40 years of age whose visual abilities degrade with time.

-Sensitivity to glare increases with age, as does our chances of developing cataracts.
+For example, our sensitivity to glare increases with age, as does our chances of developing cataracts.
 In the face of a bright light, our iris closes down letting light into the eye only through the centre of our lens.
-Since cataracts begin in the centre of the lens, the vision of senior citizens can be severely degraded by glare even without fully developed cataracts.
-With the aging of our population, it is becoming more important to reduce glare in urban environments.
+Since cataracts begin in the centre of the lens, the vision of senior citizens can be severely degraded by glare even without fully